Chart Color Schemes

 East Victoria Park - Carlisle was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-East Victoria Park-Carlisle has a higher cultural diversity than most local areas, with 24.7% of its population speaking a language other than English at home and 37.6% born overseas.
-Christianity is the main religion in East Victoria Park-Carlisle, comprising 38.0% of the population.
-Buddhism is overrepresented compared to Greater Perth, making up 3.6% of the population versus 4.1%.
+East Victoria Park-Carlisle has a higher cultural diversity than most local markets, with 24.7% of its population speaking a language other than English at home and 37.6% born overseas.
+Christianity is the predominant religion in East Victoria Park-Carlisle, accounting for 38.0% of people there, compared to 35.1% across Greater Perth as of June 2016.
+Buddhism is more prevalent in East Victoria Park-Carlisle at 3.6%, compared to 2.7% regionally.

 Frequently Asked Questions - Diversity